 Bereavement and grief

-The coronavirus (COVID-19) pandemic means we now have to follow social distancing and other measures.
-The things we would usually do after the loss of someone close now have to be done differently.
+The COVID-19 (coronavirus) pandemic means that the things we would usually do after the loss of someone may have to be done differently.

 If your grief is becoming overwhelming, or you are having trouble sleeping, talk to your GP.

 Even in more normal times, the loss of a loved one can be difficult.
 It can trigger a dip in your mental health.

 There is no right or wrong way to experience loss or to grieve.
 You may experience a wide range of emotions.

 Allow yourself to feel and react in a way that is natural to you.
 This is part of coming to terms with a loss or bereavement.

 Stay in touch with others